FredKSchott/snowpack/docs/04-features.md

 import Button from `src/components/Button`;
 ```

-Snowpack supports project-relative imports of any mounted directory.
+Snowpack lets you import files relative to any mounted directory.
 Both styles of imports are supported, so you are free to use whichever you prefer.

 Note that this only works for directories that have been mounted via a `mount:*` build script.
 If an import doesn't match a mounted directory, then it will be treated as a package.
 [Learn more about the "mount" script type.](#all-script-types)

-**TypeScript Users:** You'll need to configure your `tsconfig.json` `paths` to get proper types from project-relative imports.
+**TypeScript Users:** You'll need to configure your `tsconfig.json` `paths` to get proper types from top-level imports.
 Learn more about ["path mappings"](https://www.typescriptlang.org/docs/handbook/module-resolution.html#path-mapping).

 ```js
 // tsconfig.json